Troubleshoot errors - FreeRTOS

 Verify the ports configured under echoServerConfiguration in your userdata.json file are not in use or blocked by firewall or network settings.

-Debugging config file parsing errors
+Debug config file parsing errors

 Occasionally, a typo in a JSON configuration can lead to parsing errors.
 Most of the time, the issue is a result of omitting a bracket, comma, or quote from your JSON file.
 IDT for FreeRTOS performs JSON validation and prints debugging information.
 It prints the line where the error occurred, the line number, and the column number of the syntax error.
 This information should be enough to help you fix the error, but if you are still having issues locating the error, you can perform validation manually in your IDE, a text editor such as Atom or Sublime, or through an online tool like JSONLint.

-Debugging test results parsing errors
+Debug test results parse errors

 While running a test group from FreeRTOS-Libraries-Integration-Tests, such as FullTransportInterfaceTLS, FullPKCS11_Core, FullPKCS11_Onboard_ECC, FullPKCS11_Onboard_RSA, FullPKCS11_PreProvisioned_ECC, FullPKCS11_PreProvisioned_RSA, or OTACore, IDT for FreeRTOS parses the test results from the test device with the serial connection.
 Sometimes, extra serial outputs on the device may interfere with the parsing of the test results.